Lesson: 3

 Summary

-Rakesh is a son born to illiterate parents.
-He is the first person in his family to receive a formal education.
+Rakesh, born to illiterate parents, is the first in his family to receive a formal education.
 When he finishes his medical examination with top marks in the country, this is a cause for celebration.
 In due time, he completes his MD and gets a scholarship to study in the USA.
 He acquires professional skills and expertise in his field there.
-In all these years, what amuses everyone is not his achievement alone but his respect and humility to his parents.
+In all these years, what impresses everyone is not his achievements alone but his respect and humility toward his parents.

-To everyone’s surprise, Rakesh returns to his country and marries an uneducated Indian girl of his mother’s choice.
-He works in the city hospital for some years, and quickly rises to the top of the administrative organization.
+To everyone’s surprise, Rakesh returns to his country and marries an uneducated Indian girl chosen by his mother.
+He works in the city hospital for some years and quickly rises to the top of the administrative organization.
 He leaves his job in the hospital to set up his own clinic.
-He becomes the best and the richest doctor in the town.
+He becomes the best and the richest doctor in town.

-Rakesh is not only a devoted son but also a good- natured man.
-He obeys his parents, humors his wife, hosts his friends, and in addition, is an excellent doctor.
+Rakesh is not only a devoted son but also a good-natured man.
+He obeys his parents, humors his wife, hosts his friends, and is an excellent doctor.
 However, his joyride is short-lived.
-His mother dies.
-This ensures his father’s breakdown.
-The old man falls ill so frequently and with such a mysterious disease that even his son can no longer make out.
-A birthday party for Rakesh’s youngest son has to be abandoned immediately when they discover that the old man loses his pulse.
+His mother’s death triggers his father’s breakdown.
+The old man falls ill so frequently and with such mysterious diseases that even his son can no longer discern their cause.
+A birthday party for Rakesh’s youngest son has to be abandoned immediately when they discover that the old man has lost his pulse.

-Rakesh spends his time to take care of his father after work.
-The situation worsens when Rakesh supervises his diet personally.
-The restriction of all the sweets, oily and all the savory but unhealthy food, is seen as a sort of disrespect by the old man.
+Rakesh devotes time to caring for his father after work.
+The situation worsens when Rakesh supervises his father’s diet.
+The restriction of sweets, oily, and savory but unhealthy foods is seen as a sort of disrespect by the old man.
 He starts to complain about his misery to his friends.
 He also tries to sneak some sweets with the help of his grandchildren.
-He is accused of spoiling the children and stops the supply.
+He is accused of spoiling the children, and Rakesh stops the supply.

 Understanding the text